jian-qin/dawn-tools/README.md

 - `ctrl + shift + x` Move the attributes of the previous cursor's tab to the current cursor's tab

+- `ctrl + shift + alt + o` Toggles the label the cursor is on to a self-closing label

 ### js/ts

 - `alt + b` Format the contents of the parentheses ((), [], {}, <>) where the cursor is placed as a multi-line/single line